 Resins are arguably the best 3D printing materials as they are easy to work on it and post-operation is very easy.
 However, unlike plastics and filaments, they are quite expensive.
-Therefore, working with them will surely drive up the cost of 3D printed parts, and services that use them will have a higher cost.
+Consequently, utilizing resins in 3D printing projects inevitably increases the overall cost of printed parts, resulting in higher prices for services that employ them.

 3D printing service cost tends to increase when you use high-end materials.
 High-end materials are not readily accessible and common, leading to them being more expensive.
 For example, working with metals such as titanium, cobalt, aluminum, nickel, and alloy steel is very expensive.
 This is due to the need for specific technologies, e.g., DMLS which from the previous section is shown to be expensive.

 In designing 3D prints, a 3D model is essential to make a precise and accurate 3D print as it provides the essential details needed for the production process.
-After getting the 3D model, it is easier to estimate the cost of a 3D print or 3D printing service cost.
+Acquiring a 3D model simplifies the process of estimating the associated expenses for a 3D print or a 3D printing service.

 The part volume determines the amount of material which also indicates the printing technology.
 Although 3D printing has many advantages for mass production, the large part volume will require a large number of materials and a longer printing time.
 Also, the size of the material will determine the post-processing operations, which is another factor affecting 3D printing service cost.